lispyclouds/dei/README.md

 #### Crafting conventional commits

-[Conventional Commits](https://www.conventionalcommits.org/) are not only a great idea, but is sometimes a mandate in varios projects.
+[Conventional Commits](https://www.conventionalcommits.org/) are not only a great idea, but is sometimes a mandate in various projects.
 Although there are various tools that implement this, I didn't quite like their UX, specially when it comes to caching the right bits to speed not only the tool but your workflow too.

 **This is limited to only Git for now.**

-dei just helps in two ways:
+dei helps in two ways:

 - help craft the right conventional commit
 - help manage a set of co-authors and help attribute them correctly in the message